-The Campus Council may adopt amendments to Article VI subject to approval of the Board of Trustees, provided, however, that such amendment may not alter those areas of sole jurisdiction reserved to the Faculty Senate, the Student Senate, or the Staff Senate.
+The Campus Council may recommend amendments to Article VI by a three-fifths vote of those present and voting at a regular or special meeting of the Campus Council, a quorum being present, such recommendation shall be promptly forwarded to the Chancellor for review and approval.
+Once approved, the Chancellor shall transmit the proposed amended Article to the President for review, approval, and transmission to the Board of Trustees.
+Upon review and approval by the Board of Trustees, the amended Article shall be adopted and shall supersede the existing structure., provided, however, that such amendment may not alter those subject matter areas reserved to the Faculty Senate, the Staff Senate, or other campus governing bodies.

 One or more proposed amendments to Article VI may be presented to the Campus Council at any regular or special meeting.
 Any such proposal may be amended at that same meeting by majority vote of those present and voting, a quorum being present.